cmu-delphi/delphi-epidata/docs/api/covidcast-signals/dsew-cpr.md

 ## Source and Licensing

-This indicator mirrors and lightly aggregates data originally published by the Data Strategy and Execution Workgroup via [HealthData.gov](https://healthdata.gov/) under an [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/).
-The ODbL permits sharing, transformation, and redistribution of data or derived works so long as all public uses are distributed under the ODbL and attributed to the source.
-For more details, consult the official license text.
+This indicator mirrors and lightly aggregates data originally published by the Data Strategy and Execution Workgroup via [HealthData.gov](https://healthdata.gov/).
+As a work of the US government, the original data is in the [public domain](https://www.usa.gov/government-works).